Policy last updated

 Application and enrolment forms

-Please note: The enrolment form has changed since the beginning of the 2023 school year.
+Please note: The enrolment form has changed since the beginning of the 2024 school year.
 All government schools must use the updated enrolment form available on this page.
-For further details, refer to: Enrolment form factsheet for schools (staff login required).

-The department supports Victorian government schools to maintain a fair and transparent enrolment process by providing standardised application and enrolment forms.
+The department supports Victorian government schools to maintain a fair and transparent enrolment process by providing a standardised application form and enrolment form that are completed in 2 stages:

-- Stage 1: Application form (optional) – captures enrolment enquiries or expressions of interest from parents/carers
+- Stage 1: Application form – captures enrolment expressions of interest from parents/carers.

-- Stage 2: Enrolment form (required) – captures detailed student information once there is a confirmed placement offer from the school
+- Stage 2: Enrolment form – captures detailed student information once there is a confirmed placement offer from the school.

 Application form

-Information collected in the form allows schools to assess the application in line with the Placement Policy.
-Schools may request parents/carers provide supporting documentation to confirm a student’s address.
+Schools may request parents/carers provide supporting documentation to confirm a student’s address using the residential address check .
 When assessing an application, schools may make enquiries to verify the information provided.

 The application form is available below and on the CASES21 Portal: